eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ```

 ### Species counts

+The below works but it is better to use the script for corrected counts further down

 Best bet is to use kaiju tools to create a table of counts at the species rank - this can then be manipulated in R
 The kaiju2table program is fast.